kide-vm/kide/lib/parfait/README.md

 It's too simple: just slips off the mind like a fish into water.

 Parfait has a brother, the Builtin module.
-Builtin contains everything that can not be coded in ruby, but we still need (things like array access).
+Builtin contains everything that can not be coded in ruby, but we still need (things like List access).

 #### Example: Message send